Largest prehistoric animals: Nautiloids (Nautiloidea)

 The largest and longest known of nautiloids was Endoceras giganteum with a shell length of 5.73 m.
-There is a record of individual whose shell length had reached 9.14 m, but it is doubtful.
+There is a record of an individual whose shell length had reached 9.14 m, but it is doubtful.

 Ammonites (Ammonoidea)

 The largest known ammonite was Parapuzosia seppenradensis.
 A partial fossil specimen found in Germany had a shell diameter of 1.95 m, but the living chamber was incomplete, so the estimated shell diameter was probably about 3.5 m and weighed about 705 kg when it was alive.
-However, later study estimates shell diameter up to around 2 m.
+However, a later study estimates shell diameter up to around 2 m.

 Belemnites (Belemnoidea)

 The largest known belemnite was Megateuthis gigantea, reaching about 50 and 700 mm in maximum diameter and length of rostrum, respectively.